This Pickled Beets Recipe is both easy and delicious. They can enhance any salad or sandwich and are a fabulous and healthy snack!

-For years I've wondered how it's possible that my sweet vegetarian husband, doesn't care for beets.
+For years I've wondered how it's possible that my husband doesn't care for beets.

 I support the way he (or anyone for that matter), chooses to eat, but this I just don't get.
 I mean, what's not to love about a beet?
 They're a hearty, warming, deliciously sweet, beautiful root vegetable.

-	Add both vinegars, water, salt and sugar to a small saucepan.
+- Vinegar, water, salt and sugar are brought to a boil together.

 - Sliced, cooked beets and sliced, raw shallots are added to the warm vinegar mixture, and then cooled, uncovered in a jar.

 - Then jar is then covered, and placed in the refrigerator for the beets to marinate for about 2 days.

 They are wonderful in all sorts of salads and sandwiches, too.
 They're fantastic in a sandwich with goat cheese and mixed greens.

 I also use the leftover pickling juice to pickle eggs.